 Layer packages are saved to your ArcGIS folder when you download them.
 The ArcGIS folder is automatically created in your Documents folder when you use an ArcGIS application on your computer.
 It serves as the default output location for anything you make using an ArcGIS application and is also where your project is saved.

-- Browse to the Venice Ground Surface layer using the following path:
+- Browse to the layer you'll use to set the ground elevation using the following path:

 - From the Documents folder, open the ArcGIS folder.